 In August 2020, the FASB issued ASU 2020-08, Codification Improvements to Subtopic 310-20, Receivables - Nonrefundable Fees and Other Costs, which clarifies that an entity should re-evaluate whether a callable debt security is within the scope of ASU 2017-08, Receivables-Nonrefundable Fees and Other Costs, paragraph 310-20-35-33 for each reporting period.
 For public business entities, the amendments in this update are effective for fiscal years and interim periods within those fiscal years, beginning after December 15, 2020.
 For all other entities, the amendments in this update are effective for fiscal years beginning after December 15, 2021 and interim periods within fiscal years beginning after December 15, 2022.
 The amendments in this ASU are to be applied on a prospective basis, as of the beginning of the period of adoption for existing or newly purchased callable debt securities.
-The Company is in the process of evaluating the impact of this standard.
+The Company does not expect the impact of this standard to have a material impact on the consolidated financial statements and disclosures.